enjoy-digital/litex_m2sdr/README.md

 - It provides debugging over PCIe or JTAG for MMAP peek & poke or LiteScope. 🛠️
 - [LitePCIe](https://github.com/enjoy-digital/litepcie) and its Linux driver (sorry, we only provide Linux support for now 😅) have been battle-tested on several commercial projects. 🏆

-The PCIe design has already been validated at the maximum AD9361 specified samplerate: 2T2R @ 61.44MSPS (And also seems to correctly handle the oversampling at 2T2R @ 122.88MSPS with 7.9 Gbps of bandwidh on the PCIe bus; this oversampling feature is already in place and more tests/experiments will be done with it in the future).
+The PCIe design has already been validated at the maximum AD9361 specified sample rate: 2T2R @ 61.44MSPS (and also seems to correctly handle the oversampling at 2T2R @ 122.88MSPS with 7.9 Gbps of bandwidth on the PCIe bus; this oversampling feature is already in place and more tests/experiments will be done with it in the future).

 [> 1/2.5Gbps Ethernet Design
 ----------------------------

-The Ethernet design variant will be developped to allow more flexibiity when deploying the SDR.
-The PCIe connector has 4 SerDes transceivers that are in most case used for...
-PCIe :) But these are 4 classical GTP transceiver of the Artix7 FPGA that are connected to the PCie Hardened PHY in a case of a PCIe application but that can be used for any other SerDes based protocol: Ethernet 1000BaseX/2500BaseX, SATA, etc...
+The Ethernet design variant will be developed to allow more flexibility when deploying the SDR.
+The PCIe connector has 4 SerDes transceivers that are in most cases used for...
+PCIe :) But these are 4 classical GTP transceivers of the Artix7 FPGA that are connected to the PCIe Hardened PHY in the case of a PCIe application but that can be used for any other SerDes-based protocol: Ethernet 1000BaseX/2500BaseX, SATA, etc...

-In this design, the PCIe core will then be replaced with [LiteEth](https://github.com/enjoy-digital/liteeth), providint the 1000BaseX or 2500BaseX PHY but also the UDP/IP hardware stack + Streaming/Etherbone frontends cores.
+In this design, the PCIe core will then be replaced with [LiteEth](https://github.com/enjoy-digital/liteeth), providing the 1000BaseX or 2500BaseX PHY but also the UDP/IP hardware stack + Streaming/Etherbone front-end cores.

 TODO: Add diagram and more info.

 [> Getting started
 ------------------